arunpshankar/TimesFM-Examples/README.md

 ## Overview

-**TimesFM Playground** provides a hands-on environment to explore and experiment with time series forecasting using TimesFM.
+This repo provides a hands-on environment to explore and experiment with time series forecasting using TimesFM 1.0 and 2.0.
 You can deploy a pre-trained model to Google Vertex AI for real-time inference or fine-tune a model for specific datasets such as stock prices, temperatures, or other custom time series.

 #